awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

   These key\-value pairs define parameters and properties of the database\.

-  These key\-value pairs define parameters and properties of the database\.
 + `CreateTableDefaultPermissions` – An array of [PrincipalPermissions](#aws-glue-api-catalog-databases-PrincipalPermissions) objects\.

   Creates a set of default permissions on the table for principals\.